RitamRoa/JalRakshak/README.md

 ### Prerequisites
 - Node.js and npm installed
-- MongoDB Atlas account (or local MongoDB setup)
+- Supabase (or local MongoDB setup)
-- API keys for OpenWeatherMap
+- API keys for OpenWeatherMap and Gemini

 ### Steps